jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 combined following of at least 103 million people across multiple platforms and speaking at least 40 languages.
-Note 20 Influencers speaking Asian languages other than Chinesesuch as Hindi, Sinhala, Pashto,
-Lao, Korean, Malay,and Vietnamesecomprise the largest group, while English\-speakers make up the second\-largest.
-The geographic distribution of languages spoken by these state\-affiliated influencers represents Chinas growing global influence and regional prioritization.
+Note 20 Influencers speaking Asian languages other than Chinese—such as Hindi, Sinhala, Pashto, Lao, Korean, Malay, and Vietnamese—comprise the largest group, while English\-speakers make up the second\-largest.
+The geographic distribution of languages spoken by these state\-affiliated influencers represents China’s growing global influence and regional prioritization.
 Chinese state media influencers breakdown by language grouping Social media influencers target seven audience spaces (language groupings) worldwide that are separated